ENCORE: An $\mathcal{O}(N_{\rm g}^2)$ Estimator for Galaxy $N$-Point Correlation Functions: The NPCF Estimator

 The edge-correction equation \eqref{eq: edge-corrected-NPCF} is straightforward to implement; one first measures the multiplets $\mathcal{N}_\L$ and $\mathcal{R}_\L$ using the estimators of \eqref{eq: NPCF-mult-estimator} or \eqref{eq: NPCF-mult-discrete-binned-estimator}, with $\delta$ replaced by $[D-R](\vr)$ or $R(\vr)$.
 Given the set of all measured multiplets, the matrix inversion is a straightforward operation, and may be done for each radial bin combination separately.
-In practice, $M_{\L\L''}(R)$ is close to diagonal (cf.\,Fig.\,\ref{fig: coupling-matrices}), thus truncation of the infinite matrix $M_{\L\L''}(R)$ at finite $\ell_\mathrm{max}$ is expected to yield an accurate estimate of $\zeta_\L(R)$ for all multiplets those containing $\ell$ near $\ell_\mathrm{max}$.\footnote{To estimate these, we simply repeat the procedure with a larger $\ell_\mathrm{max}$.} \footnote{An additional caveat concerns \textit{anisotropy} of the window function.
+In practice, $M_{\L\L''}(R)$ is close to diagonal (cf.\,Fig.\,\ref{fig: coupling-matrices}), thus truncation of the infinite matrix $M_{\L\L''}(R)$ at finite $\ell_\mathrm{max}$ is expected to yield an accurate estimate of $\zeta_\L(R)$ for all multiplets containing $\ell$ near $\ell_\mathrm{max}$. \resub{In practice, this is ensured by measuring $\mathcal{N}_\L$ and $\mathcal{R}_\L$ using an $\ell_{\rm max}$ that is one larger than that used for the output NPCF.}\footnote{An additional caveat concerns \textit{anisotropy} of the window function.
 Strictly speaking, couplings between the anisotropic window function and anisotropic galaxy distribution can generate an isotropic NPCF, and ought to be removed via an anisotropic edge-correction equation.
 This is analogous to the mixing of power spectrum monopole and quadrupole in the presence of an anisotropic survey window.
 Here, we assume this effect to be small, such that the bias in our estimates of the isotropic functions can be ignored.} We additionally note that $\mathcal{G}^{\L\L'\L''}$ is only non-zero if $\sum_i \ell^{}_i+\sum_j \ell'_j+\sum_k\ell''_k$ is even.
 This implies that a parity-odd NPCF can be sourced by a parity-even $\mathcal{R}$ and a parity-odd $\mathcal{N}$ or \textit{vice versa}, whilst a parity-even NPCF requires both the data and random counts to have the same parity (cf.\,\S\ref{subsec: estimator-def}).